humhub/humhub/README.md

 Welcome to HumHub
 =================

-HumHub is an opensource social network application written in PHP.
+HumHub is a flexible open source social network application written in PHP.

 - <a href="http://demo.humhub.org" target="_blank">**Demo**</a>